DMH-biodatasci/SegMantX/README.md

 **SegMantX's** [suggested workflow](https://dmh-biodatasci.github.io/SegMantX/module_overview.html) (only) requires a (genomic) nucleotide sequence in FASTA-format.
 SegMantX's workflow integrates BLASTn to compute local alignments as seeds for the chaining process.

-Alternatively, the generation of local alignments using BLASTn is optional as the chaining modules accept any input (i.e., seed or alignment coordinates) that provide the following exemplified data:
+Alternatively, the generation of local alignments using BLASTn is optional and can be skipped (e.g., see [suggested workflow](https://dmh-biodatasci.github.io/SegMantX/module_overview.html)) as the chaining modules accept any input (i.e., seed or alignment coordinates) that provide the following exemplified data:

 | Query start | Query end | Subject start | Subject end | Percent sequence identity |
 |:-----------:|:---------:|:-------------:|:-----------:|:-------------------------:|